Why Fly a Spitfire at Biggin hill?

 - The only operator to have spare Spitfires permanently on-site in case of unserviceability

-- FREE video of your flight with 2 Cameras onboard
+- FREE onboard video of your flight included onboard

 - FREE guided hangar tour for you and your friends – view the Spitfires, Hurricane, Messerschmitt 109 and other historic artifacts